 § 13-205.
-Suspensions pending removal; involuntary demotions; rejection on probation; disciplinary suspension delivery of the charges to the employee an employee who is suspended under charges for removal may request an opportunity to be heard in his own defense.
+Suspensions pending removal; involuntary demotions; rejection on probation; disciplinary suspension

+- A. Suspensions pending removal Within five (5) days from the date on which the employee receives the charges for removal as evidenced by the return receipt or other evidence of delivery of the charges to the employee an employee who is suspended under charges for removal may request an opportunity to be heard in his own defense.
 Within thirty (30) days if possible after receipt, the President or the President's designated representative shall investigate the charges and give the employee an opportunity to be heard.
 Testimony shall be taken under oath and both the department head or chairman or designee and the employee have the right of representation by counsel and the right to present witnesses and give evidence.
 Within fifteen (15) days following the conclusion of the conference, the written decision shall be rendered to the employee.
 In the case of appeals from charges pending removal, the department head or chairman or designee may request through appropriate channels the Attorney General's representative to the University to serve as counsel.
 In case no hearing is timely requested, the Senior Director of Human Resources shall act upon the charges or order such other actions as are indicated by the findings in the case.
 If a hearing is timely requested and the removal is upheld, step three of the grievance procedure shall be available to the removed individual.
+The appeal shall be submitted within ten (10) days after receipt of the written University decision. - B. Involuntary demotions Within five (5) days, an employee who is notified of demotion may file a written answer with the President or the President's designated representative and request an investigation of the demotion.
+Within twenty (20) days, if possible, after receipt, the President or the President's designated representative shall investigate the demotion and give the employee an opportunity to be heard.
+Within fifteen (15) days following the conclusion of the investigation, the written decision shall be rendered to the employee.
+If an investigation is timely requested and the demotion is upheld, step three of the grievance procedure is available to the demoted employee.
 The appeal shall be submitted within ten (10) days after receipt of the written University decision.